AMC Hornet: Gas turbine

 In the aftermath of the Clean Air Act Amendments of 1970, research grants were funded by the U.S. government to further develop automotive gas turbine technology.
 This included conceptual design studies and vehicles for improved passenger-car gas-turbine systems that were conducted by Chrysler, General Motors (through its Detroit Diesel Allison Division), Ford in collaboration with AiResearch, and Williams Research teamed with American Motors.
 In 1971, a long-term test was conducted to evaluate actual road experience with a turbine-powered passenger car.
 An AMC Hornet was converted to a WR-26 regenerative gas turbine power made by Williams International.

 A small-sized Williams gas turbine engine powered 1973 Hornet was used by New York City to evaluate comparable cost efficiency with piston engines and funded by a grant from the National Air Pollution Control Administration, a predecessor of the United States Environmental Protection Agency (EPA).
 The city was interested in "solving the air quality problems that New Yorkers were beginning to notice."
 The Hornet's experimental power source was developed by inventor Sam B. Williams.
-Weighing in at 250 lb and measuring 26 in by 24 in by 16 in, it produced 80 hp at 4450 rpm with a clean exhaust.
+Weighing in at 250 lb and measuring 26 by 24 in and 16 in high, it produced 80 hp at 4450 rpm with a clean exhaust.
 The engines performed well in theory and ran well, especially during tests on the Michigan International Speedway, but the cars needed more work to be adapted to the turbine engine for city driving and lacked the refinement of the purpose-built Chrysler Turbine Car.